A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Discussion

 \section{Discussion}

-This paper continues an existing line of research \citep{rinottConfidentialityDifferentialPrivacy2018, bailieABSPerturbationMethodology2019, sadeghiConnectionABSPerturbation2023, neunhoefferFormalPrivacyGuarantees} examining traditional SDC methods -- which are typically regarded as ad-hoc and are motivated by intuitive notions of protection or specific attacker models -- under the light of DP.
-By proving that data swapping can be studied theoretically via the lens of DP, we hope to inspire further formal analyses of other traditional SDC methods.
+This article continues an existing line of research \citep{rinottConfidentialityDifferentialPrivacy2018, bailieABSPerturbationMethodology2019, sadeghiConnectionABSPerturbation2023, neunhoefferFormalPrivacyGuarantees} examining traditional SDC methods---which are typically regarded as ad hoc and are motivated by intuitive notions of protection or specific attacker models ---through the lens of DP.
+This body of literature shows that---even though they were designed without DP in mind---traditional SDC methods can still be fruitfully analyzed from the perspective of DP.
+By providing another example---data swapping---that can be studied theoretically via the lens of DP, we hope to inspire further formal analyses of other traditional SDC methods.
 This type of analysis improves our understanding of such methods by supplying mathematical descriptions of the level and substance (or, in our terminology, the intensity and flavor) of the methods' SDC.
 Such descriptions are important: they can provide assurance to data providers and custodians that their data is adequately protected; or, conversely, they can reveal inadequate SDC and spur additional protection.

 However, it can be challenging to assess whether a given DP specification provides an adequate level of protection.
-To do so, we must understand how choices for each of the five building block can affect SDC -- both individually and in conjunction with choices for the other building blocks.
-This requires answering a range of difficult socio-technical questions.
-For instance, taking the other four building blocks as fixed, what privacy-loss budget (if any) is sufficient for adequate SDC, adequate for whom, and who should decide the adequacy?
-Also, what is the practical impact of the protection units being post-imputation persons?
-And, most relevant for this paper, what is the effect of invariants on SDC?
+To do so, we must understand how choices for each of the five building block can affect SDC---both individually and in conjunction with choices for the other building blocks.
+This requires answering a range of difficult sociotechnical questions.
+For instance, taking the other four building blocks as fixed, what PLB (if any) is sufficient for adequate SDC---adequate for whom, and who should decide this adequacy?
+Also, what is the practical impact of the protection units being post-imputation persons, and how should, if at all, this impact be mitigated?
+Furthermore---and most relevant for this article---what is the effect of invariants on SDC?